Major Publications

 * Photos courtesy of Brian LaBrec (April 22, 2017; May 1, 2018).
 You can check out some of his other work here.

-My chapter on music in Dr. Who, “The Gunfighters” (1966), is available in Re-Locating the Sounds of the Western, which was recently published by Routledge (August 2018).
+My chapter on music in Dr. Who, “The Gunfighters” (1966), is available in Re-Locating the Sounds of the Western, which was published by Routledge (August 2018).
 You can purchase a copy here.

 My chapter on fathers and monsters in Dexter is available in this recently published collection.